Course Outline

 Sketching with Splines

-• Analyzing solid geometry to ensure accuracy
+• Analyzing solid geometry to ensure accurate and efficient modeling for government projects.

 Introduction to Sweeping